Saturday, January 31, 2026

 The core meaning is a warning about the power of mindset: freedom and growth require questioning and expanding perceptions, since unchallenged views—true or false—trap us in narrower worlds than might actually exist.

-Your real limits aren’t what’s actually possible—
+Your real limits aren’t what’s actually possible— they’re what you believe is possible.

 Wrong perception = real prison.